lnccbrown/HSSM/docs/index.md

     Possible solutions to any issues with installations with hssm can be located [here](https://github.com/lnccbrown/HSSM/discussions).
 We recommend leveraging an
-    environment manager with Python 3.9~3.11 to prevent any problems with dependencies during the installation process.
-Please note that hssm is tested for python 3.9, 3.10, 3.11.
+    environment manager with Python 3.10~3.11 to prevent any problems with dependencies during the installation process.
+Please note that hssm is tested for python 3.10, 3.11.
+As of HSSM v0.1.6, support for Python 3.9 is dropped.
 Use other python versions with caution.

 ### Setting global float type